calhounpaul/ML/README.md

 # ML Repository

-This repository is a comprehensive toolkit for advanced machine learning and AI tasks, focusing on natural language processing, image processing, and model fine-tuning.
+This repository is a comprehensive toolkit for advanced machine learning and AI tasks, focusing on natural language processing, image processing, model fine-tuning, and various AI-powered applications.
 It provides a well-organized structure of scripts, tools, and configurations to support various aspects of machine learning workflows.

 ## Key Features